 Qualitative determination of the penetration of chloride ions

-Chloride occurs in sea water or in de-icing salts.
-The structures that can be subject to the degradation action produced by chloride are therefore marine structures and road, motorway and airport infrastructures, and paving in general.
-To determine the thickness of concrete penetrated by chloride, a colorimetric method is used, based on the use of two solutions: one based on fluorescein (1 g/l of 95% alcohol solution) and the other containing silver nitrate in aqueous concentration equal to 17 g/l.
-By alternately spraying the fluorescein solution and the silver nitrate solution on a plain surface parallel to the axis of the extracted concrete core (split under a compression machine), the penetration front of the chloride ions is identified.
-In the areas penetrated by the chloride, the silver nitrate transforms into silver chloride and thanks to the presence of fluorescein it gives the conglomerate a variable colour, depending on the case, from pale pink to very light brown.
-In the areas of concrete not penetrated by the chloride, however, the silver nitrate oxidizes and takes on a colour varying from dark brown to black.
+By spraying the fluorescein solution and the silver nitrate solution alternately onto a flat surface parallel to the axis of the extracted concrete core (split under a compression machine), the penetration front of the chloride ions is identified.
+In the areas penetrated by the chloride, the silver nitrate transforms into silver chloride and, thanks to the presence of fluorescein, gives the conglomerate a variable colour, from pale pink to very light brown, depending on the case.
+In the areas where the chloride has not penetrated, the silver nitrate oxidises and takes on a colour that varies from dark brown to black.

 Reference standards: UNI 9944:1992; UNI 11747:2019